Peston (TV programme): Format

-The programme is broadcast from TC2 at BBC Studioworks' Television Centre in West London and shares a studio with Lorraine and Loose Women.

 Episodes

 Run 1

 The show launched on 26 September 2018 for its initial run.

 Run 2

 Peston returned in the New Year to cover the run-up to Britain's scheduled departure from the EU on 29 March.

 Run 3

 Peston returned after Easter in 2019, covering a period including the Local and European elections and the Conservative Leadership race to replace Theresa May as PM.